jroderic-07/python-cli-development/README.md

-# cli_calculator
+# CLI Calculator
-This is a basic tool written in Python using the Click CLI library.
-The motivation behind this project is to learn how to use the Click library to create clean Python CLI applications.
+This is a basic command-line interface written using Python and Click.
+The motivation behind this project is to demonstrate how a simple command-line interface can be created using Python.
+This can be useful as a quick reference.

 # Installation